Dyson Micro 1.5KG vs V8

 88%

-Both did well with shorter five-inch strands as hardly anything wrapped on them.
+Both did well with shorter five-inch strands, as hardly anything wrapped on them.

 Here’s how the Micro’s soft roller looks after the five-inch test.